 - grade III: "anaplastic" or "malignant" (~1%)

-* Hemangiopericytomas was, until 1993, considered angiomatous meningiomas, but in 2007 WHO classification of CNS tumors they were classified as a separate entity under "Other neoplasms related to the meninges".
+* Hemangiopericytomas were, until 1993, considered angiomatous meningiomas, but in 2007 WHO classification of CNS tumors they were classified as a separate entity under "Other neoplasms related to the meninges".
 This again changed in 2016 when the classification was updated.
 Hemangiopericytomas and solitary fibrous tumors of the dura are considered different manifestations of the same disease, listed under "mesenchymal, non-meningothelial tumors" as a single entry.

-** It is important to note, when reading older literature, that in the WHO 2007 classification, infiltration into brain parenchyma of an otherwise "benign" grade I tumor was sufficient to designate it a grade II tumor.
+** It is important to note, when reading older literature, that in the WHO 2007 classification, infiltration into the brain parenchyma of an otherwise "benign" grade I tumor was sufficient to designate it a grade II tumor.
 As such, the incidence of grade II tumors increased to ~30% 11.